slopp/rsc-instrumentation-poc/README.md

 3) If and when we can search users, it'd be nice to setup an examlpe of doing so in parallel or searching for ids in batch

 4) We should think about how the API can be helpful in terms of the "leaderboard" use case ... e.g. a query that sorts the results and returns a limited set, all on the RSC side

+5) What happens to this app if the API performance is slow?

 ...
 More to come!!